openspending/openspending/doc/model/design.rst

 *EUR* or *USD*.
 All measures are by default assumed to be specified in this currency, unless otherwise noted.

-Dimension and mapping definitions
+Dimension definitions
-'''''''''''''''''''''''''''''''''
+'''''''''''''''''''''

-The second section of the model, ``mapping``, serves a duplicate function: it is both used to define how the data should be modelled in OpenSpending and how values for each attribute can be located within a source CSV file.
-Future versions of OpenSpending may break this up, defining both a ``model`` and ``mapping``.
+The second section of the model, ``dimensions``, defines a data structure that will be used internall in OpenSpending to represent the dataset.
+Contrary to what the name implies, the ``dimensions`` section keeps definitions for both dimensions and measures that are modelled in the dataset.

-The ``mapping`` section defines a set of fields to define the dataset model, each of which that can have one of four types (see :ref:`olap-intro` for a more detailed explanation):
+The ``dimensions`` section defines a set of fields to define the dataset model, each of which that can have one of four types (see :ref:`olap-intro` for a more detailed explanation):